Live the History!

 If the hotel were as built in 1891, what happened to the building that Zadok Street built?
 There is no mention of it in any newspapers or articles.

 In 1891, extensive remodeling was done to the Broadway Hotel by A. Tennant, proprietor for the ‘new” Broadway Hotel.
 The planned opening was delayed by 2 months because of extensive reconstruction.
 It appears that this remodeling is the reason for the 1891 date on the photo.
 This would have been 28 years after the original hotel was built by Zadok Street.

 In the same article was the drawing shown above.
 It states that Charles Morrison was the proprietor.
 Rates were $1.50 per day.
 Newspaper articles indicate that Charles Morrison held that position in 1896 and 1897.
 Although there are some similarities, a comparison of the drawing to the calendar photo shows a significant difference in the facade.

-Just 5 years after the photo, the hotel changed that drastically?
+Just 5 years after the photo, had the hotel changed that drastically?
 Newspapers do not record any demolition or fires.
-Was Zadok Street’s original building used for the drawing in the 1896 ad rather than have another drawing made of the newer building?
+Was Zadok Street’s original building used for the drawing in the 1896 ad rather than having another drawing made of the newer building?
 If so, then it was also used when James M. Bonner was proprietor, but no date is indicated on that ad, nor has James Bonner been found in our old city directories.
 Perhaps Bonner was prior to 1891 and Morrison used the same ad with updated information?

 If there are any historical sleuths who have valid documentation to answer our questions, please share your information so we can fill in the gaps!